dreamnerdy/Website/PressKit.markdown

 <img src="/images/9.png" style="float: right; width: 50%; margin: 1em 0 .5em 1em; border: 1px solid #000; border-radius: 1em;" alt="Image of disc golf accessories on a table">

-Throughout the course of the game you will unlock new discs and new disc bags.
+Throughout the course of the game you will earn Chain Link points to unlock new discs.
 Customize the collection that you want to take with you on your next round.

 **Take In The Scenery**

-With multiple beautiful courses with varying biomes you may find yourself stopping to just enjoy the scenery, and there's certainly nothing wrong with that!
-This simulation is designed to be relaxing and enjoyable.
-Take all the time you need.
-Breathe.
-Throw discs.
-Repeat.
+With multiple beautiful courses with varying biomes you may find yourself stopping to just enjoy the scenery.
+This simulation is designed to be relaxing and enjoyable, yet competitive!

 ## Features

-- Play 63 baskets across 4 courses each offering unique environments and difficulties
+- Play across 7 courses each offering unique environments and difficulties

 - Easy to learn (even if you have never played real-life disc golf) but challenging to master

 - Realistic disc flight physics

-- Discs use a 4 number rating system that will be familiar to disc golf enthusiasts (speed, glide, turn, and fade)
+- Discs use a 4 number rating system (speed, glide, turn, and fade)

 - Multiplayer support to connect with your friends across the world casually, competitively, or just to practice

-- Discover new discs and disc bags as you progress through the game
+- Discover new discs as you progress through the game

 <img src="/images/2.png" style="border: 1px solid #000; border-radius: 1em;" alt="Image of disc golf accessories on a table">

 ## History

 Dream Nerdy is an independent game development studio founded in early 2020.
-We are dedicated to developing games where we think about the gamer’s experience first.
+We are dedicated to developing games that prioritize the gamer’s experience and immersion.

-We started development of OTCDG roughly a year ago and at that time there weren’t any other disc golf games available for PC (either VR or non-VR).
-Since that time, a few others have popped up and released.
-We believe we have the best contender by a longshot.
-We’re developing this game to be VR-first because we believe that there is something really magical about being fully immersed and lining up your shot like you do in the real life sport.
-Regardless, we think we’ve made the best Disc Golf game around whether it be VR or non-VR.
-This is not a tech demo, and not ‘just’ a simulator - this is a captivating game with a fun progression system and solid multiplayer features.
+We started development of OTCDG roughly two years ago for VR.
+At the time there were not any worth while VR disc golf games, and we knew we wanted bring everyone this experience.
+There is something really magical about being fully immersed and lining up your shot like you do in the real life sport.
+We continue to fine tune physics engines and aim to be the best Disc Golf game around with a captivating world, a fun progression system and multiplayer features.

 Why “Dream Nerdy”?
 Everyone is Nerdy about something - you’ve got a passion, and we think you should dream big with it.

 ## Launch Trailer

-<a href="https://youtu.be/maf_AZj2MgQ" target="_blank">Trailer on youtube</a>
+<a href="https://www.youtube.com/watch?v=JL72q6f4jTY" target="_blank">Trailer on youtube</a>

 ## Key Art and Logos